common-workflow-language/user_guide/src/topics/inputs.md

         ]
 ```

-Note that Secondary files are only valid when `type` has a value `File`, or is an array of `items: File`.
+Note that secondary files are only valid when `type` has a value `File`, or is an array of `items: File`.
 All listed secondary files must be present in the same directory as the primary file,
 since an implementation may fail workflow execution if a listed secondary file is not present.